kyng-cytro/Sb-fb-clone/README.md

 ## Project Build

+**_Note:_**
+The project is setup with GitHub Actions so that any push to master will be reflected on the hciresearch webpage where we are hosting the website.
+However, if the workflow fails and you need to push changes manually, follow the instructions below.

+**Manual Builds:**
 Build your public files.
 The build can be done in your ssh connection to the hciresearch server; however, it is faster to build it on your local machine and copy the public files from `dist` to the remote server:

 ### Builds public files